CLRX/CLRX-mirror/doc/GcnOperands.md

 expressed by ranges: `v[3:4]`, `s[8:11]`, `s[16:23]`, where second value is last register's number.

-Names of the registers are case-sensitive.
+Names of the registers are case-insensitive.

 Constant values are automatically resolved if expression have already value.
 The 1/(2*PI), 1.0, -2.0 and other floating point constant values will be